Credit Card Acceptance Overview

 Will Accepting Credit Card Payments benefit my department?

 - Potential revenue.
 What is the cost of the hardware or online application costs?
-What are the opportunity for increasing sales if a department expands to accepting credit cards?
+What are the opportunities for increasing sales if a department expands to accepting credit cards?
 Will the sales and time and effort justify the revenue opportunity.

 - Frequency of Sales.
 How may transactions will be performed in a month?
 How many transactions will be done in a year?
 Is this a seasonal need?
 A one-time need?
 Or an ongoing payment solution need?